theme-standard/spec/readme.md

 1. Margins
 1. Paddings

-When components logic uses some Theme property, it should be a Theme Option.
+When components logic uses some Theme property to modify it's behaviour, it should be a Theme Option.

 ### Development